 More learning capsules:

 What is Juneteenth?
 Why do we celebrate it?
 How should we celebrate it?
-After reading the following articles, listening to the podcast, and watching the show you should have a decent understanding of what the holiday is and why we celebrate and/or commemorate it.Read more
+After reading the following articles, listening to the podcast, and watching the show, you should understand what the holiday is and why we celebrate and/or commemorate it.Read more